Welcome to part three of our four-part deep dive into the marketing strategies of DTC sneaker brands Atoms, Vessi and Cariuma

 The homepage is most users’ first interaction with your brand.
 Make sure your H1 is big and clear, plus make it known that you’ve got over 3,000 5-start reviews.

 A prominent header and social proof helps start users off on the right foot (get it? 😆)

 Pilothouse Tip: The banner “Free Standard Shipping over $80 + Free Exchanges for the United States” should follow users as they scroll down the page.
 Make it a sticky banner!

-Vessi has great colorways, but the two-tone circles make it confusing.
+Vessi has great colorways, but the 2-tone circles make it confusing.

 Flipping back and forth between colors creates decision fatigue and as a result, sales are lost.

 Consider integrating a variant selector that shows the physical shoes to reduce a user’s need to switch back and forth between colors.

 Pilothouse Tip: The testimonials on Vessi’s product pages are easily lost at the bottom.
 We’d suggest moving them farther up the page so users have a better chance of seeing those 5-star reviews 🤩

 For category pages, it’s important to make actions easy to understand and click.

 This page explains the product types and provides a selector that scrolls users down, but doesn’t display the products.